Our Team in Indonesia

 Country Director a.i.

-Jennifer Kim Rosenzweig, DrPh is the Country Director a.i. for WFP Indonesia.
-Jennifer first joined WFP in 2013 as part of the Asia regional programme team in Bangkok, supporting country teams to improve nutrition portfolios.
-In January 2018, Jennifer moved to Rome to take up her post as the HQ Nutrition Division Chief for Knowledge Management and Digital Innovation.
-Her portfolio included, evidence generation, information management and dissemination, monitoring and evaluation, learning and development, and digital innovation.
-Prior to joining WFP, Jennifer held senior management positions in the NGO sector working across the Balkans, Caucuses, and in Asia.
-Notably, Jennifer led the Indonesia Save the Children Health and Nutrition team from 2006 to 2011.
+Ms. Jennifer Kim Rosenzweig, DrPh is the Country Director for WFP Indonesia.
+Ms. Rosenzweig first joined WFP in 2013 as part of the Asia regional programme team in Bangkok before moving to Rome in 2018 to take up her post as the HQ Nutrition Division Chief for Knowledge Management and Digital Innovation.
+Prior to joining WFP, Ms. Rosenzweig held senior management positions in the NGO sector working across the Balkans, Caucuses, and in Asia.
+Notably, Ms. Rosenzweig led the Indonesia Save the Children Health and Nutrition team from 2006 to 2011.
+She holds a Master’s Degree in Health Administration from Clark University, a Master’s in Public Health from John’s Hopkins University and a Doctorate of Public Health from University of North Carolina at Chapel Hill.

 Krittayawan Tina Boonto, Country Director of UNAIDS